CCED Education Scholarships

 Recipients are selected by the Scholarship Selection Committee.

-Interested applicants should complete the following and submit to SECU Scholarship Program Coordinator, Ms. Kris Workman, at Carteret Community College, Corporate and Community Education Division.
+Interested applicants should complete the following and submit to SECU Scholarship Program Coordinator, Ms. Debbie Gray, at Carteret Community College, Corporate and Community Education Division.

 Golden LEAF Scholarship